Lower bounds for maximal matchings and maximal independent sets: Introduction

-As corollaries, we have a new separation and a new equivalence in the $\Delta \ll \log \log n$ region: \begin{itemize}[noitemsep] \item MM and MIS are strictly harder than $(\Delta+1)$-vertex coloring and $(2\Delta-1)$-edge coloring. \item MM and MIS are exactly as hard as greedy coloring. \end{itemize}
+As corollaries, we have a new separation and a new equivalence in the $\Delta \ll \log \log n$ region (see \sectionref{ssec:related-coloring}): \begin{itemize} \item MM and MIS are strictly harder than $(\Delta+1)$-vertex coloring and $(2\Delta-1)$-edge coloring. \item MM and MIS are exactly as hard as greedy coloring. \end{itemize}

-\paragraph{Plan.}
+\subsection{Plan}

 We will present a simpler version of our new linear-in-$\Delta$ lower bound in \sectionref{sec:deterministic}.
-There we will look at a restricted setting of distributed computing---deterministic algorithms in the port-numbering model---and explain the key ideas using that.
-In \sectionref{sec:randomized} we will then see how to extend the result to randomized algorithms in the usual LOCAL model of computing.
+There we will introduce a restricted setting of distributed computing---deterministic algorithms in the port-numbering model---and explain the key ideas using that.
+In \sectionref{sec:randomized} we will then see how to extend the result to randomized and deterministic algorithms in the usual LOCAL model of computing.